Plastic Surgery Interactive is a community service of John Di Saia, MD

 Four Months Following Surgery

 Women that want really large breast implants (3 cup size enlargement) should accept that they will likely experience some complications.
 They will have implants that are more easily felt and seen, a higher risk of contracture (breast hardening/distortion), rippling (visible "dents" from implant wrinkling that are visible through thin skin), droopy breasts (gravity works on larger breasts more than on smaller ones) and a higher chance of needing/wanting additional surgery later.
-As long as the patient is understanding of these issues and the requested breasts aren't truly enormous, I will offer the patient surgery.
+As long as the patient is understanding of these issues and the requested breasts aren't truly enormous, we will offer the patient surgery.
 There is the risk for these problems with smaller breast implants.
 It is just that the risk gets larger as the implants do.
+Moderation is a good thing sometimes.